Bropell/Asthma_Analysis_in_California_Counties/ReadMe_notes.txt

 ### Issues encountered:

 	- We ran into issue of "County" column duplicating as we merge.
-We rectified by removing the added colum by using "ALTER TABE", "DROP COLUMN"
+We rectified by removing the added colum by using "ALTER TABLE", "DROP COLUMN"
 	- We got an error due to spaces in the dataset and used the "TRIM" funtion in order to properly merge columns.

 ### Resources used: